thnganguyen/machine-learning-KTH-DD2421/Bayesian_Boosting/README.md

 Pick a classifier, naive Bayes or decision tree or the boosted versions of these for the following criteria:

 * Outliers: Decision tree without boosting.
 Boosting weights outliers then is sensitive to them.
+NB bases on the classical estimates of the location and spread parameters, it is thus very much sensitive to outliers.

 * Irrelevant inputs (part of the feature space is irrelevant): Naive Bayes.
 Irrelevent inputs make independence assumption to be met.
+DT will work well if the inputs has less highly relevant features.

-* Predictive power: Boosted Decision Tree or Decision Tree.
-NB use the probability that leads to inaccurate in predicting.
+* Predictive power: Boosted Decision Tree or Boosted NB.
+If we consider a very less noise input and we need exact output NB can not give this.
+NB use the probability to classify and the decision boundary is soft one that leads to inaccurate in predicting.

 * Mixed types of data (binary, categorical or continuous features, ...): Decision Tree.
 NB is sensitive with mixed types of data.
 It works well with a continous type of data.